Desmo-Saze-Practice/florianmartindesmosaze-dice_roller.github.io/README.md

 # Dice Roller

-today we are crating an app to roll dice.
+Today we are crating an app to roll dice.